Climate Change

 Metrics and Targets

-To help achieve net-zero greenhouse gas emissions by FY2050, Kioxia Group has established KPIs related to energy consumption, environmental impact, and the use of our products.
+To help achieve net-zero greenhouse gas emissions by FY2050, Kioxia Group has established KPIs related to our energy consumption, our environmental impact, and the use of our products.
 We review the degree of achievement of these at Environmental Management Review meetings held every six months.

-For example, with regard to Scope2-related energy consumption, we are promoting energy-saving activities with the stated goal of reducing the volume of emissions by 1% each year compared to the previous fiscal year.
+For example, with regard to Scope 2-related energy consumption, we are promoting energy-saving activities with the stated goal of reducing the volume of emissions by 1% each year compared to the previous fiscal year.
 For details, please refer to “Greenhouse Gas Emissions Across our Entire Value Chain” and “Our Efforts to Adapt to Climate Change” below.

-Greenhouse Gas Emissions Across Our Entire Value Chain
+Greenhouse Gas Emissions Across Entire Value Chain

-Scope1 (Direct emissions)
+Scope 1 (Direct emissions)

-CO2 Emissions in FY2022 (t-CO2)
+CO₂ Emissions in FY2023 (t-CO2)

 Category Outlines